majeeedshaikh/Story2Storyboard/README.md

 pip install pillow matplotlib numpy tqdm huggingface_hub
 ```

+3. **Data is Ready!**
+   - The repository includes `clean_test.json` and `test_images/` folder
+   - No additional data downloads needed for evaluation
+   - Everything is ready to use!

 **Note**: The complete working implementation is provided in `Story2Storyboard.ipynb`.
 The notebook includes all necessary code for data preparation, model setup, generation, and evaluation.

 ---